|Home > Cycling Challenge / Long Distance Ride Holidays 2015 > The Raid Dolomites|

-Fly into Geneva on the Friday (there are many flight options available from the UK) and we will set off from Thonon on the Saturday.
-The aim of this Raid is to complete the distance in 9 days, thus arriving in Trieste the following Saturday.
-You can book your flight to leave from Venice Marco Polo airport on the Sunday.
+Fly into Geneva on the Sunday (there are many flight options available from the UK) and we will set off from Thonon on Monday.
+The aim of this Raid is to complete the distance in 9 days, including a rest day, thus arriving in Trieste the following Wednesday.
+You can book your flight to leave from Venice Marco Polo airport on the Monday.

 Like other Raids, you have to stop at designated points to get your book (carnet) stamped to show that you have completed the ride within the time allowed.
 On completion you will receive a medal.
 This medal is the same medal as the one you receive for completing the Raid Alpine.

-A Sports Tours International vehicle will carry your luggage each day from hotel to hotel and will also be on hand to give en-route assistance.
+Sports Tours International vehicles will carry your luggage each day from hotel to hotel and we will also be on hand to give en-route assistance.
 A rider will accompany you each day.

 Fly into Geneva today and we will come and collect you from the airport.
-It takes about 1 hour to get from Geneva to the hotel in Thonon.
+It takes about 1 hour to get from Geneva to the hotel in Thonon Les Bains.

 Please confirm your arrival flight time at the time of booking.

 We advise that you book a flight that arrives mid afternoon so you are in time for the evening meal.
 Before the evening meal we will get together for a briefing, over a welcome drink and snacks, and get everybody introduced to each other as we will spend the next 9 days together.
 After dinner we will assist you with building your bikes.